Home

 Guardia Civil

-The "Civil Guard" is the most formidable of the three forces and is a semi-military unit.
+The "Civil Guard" is the most formidable of the four forces and is a semi-military unit.
 Its officers deal with such things as drug smuggling, weapon control, anti-terrorism and bomb disposal.
 They are also charged with the protection of Spain's royal family.

 They are garrisoned in "barracks", in keeping with the army connection, where they live with their families.
 Many sons follow their fathers into the GC, being eligible to join as cadets from the age of 16-17.
 Initially an all-male force, women were finally allowed to join in 1988.